transtats/transtats/docs/source/description.rst

     1. coverage
         Translation coverage as per graph rule.

-    2. status
+    2. package
         Translation status of a package.

     3. version
         Display the current version.

-    4. workload
+    4. release
-        Translation workload of a release branch.
+        Translation status of a release.